Los Angeles Almanac Logo

 1882

-The Los Angeles Telephone Company receives permission to erect telephone poles in the city, bringing telephone service to Los Angeles.
+Three years after being established, The Los Angeles Telephone Company receives permission to erect telephone poles in the city, expanding telephone service in Los Angeles.
 Service begins with seven subscribers and three operators.
 Forerunner of the University of California, Los Angeles (UCLA), the Southern Branch of the California State Normal School, opens.
 Harrison Gray Otis begins writing for the Los Angeles Daily Times.
 Later in 1886, Otis becomes owner-publisher of the newspaper (later to be known as the Los Angeles Times) and becomes one of the most influential members of the community.
 The Brush Electric Lighting Company installs the first electric streetlights in Los Angeles.
 Chinese immigration is barred.

 Student teachers at State Normal School in Los Angeles, 1884